jamfire/docker-wordpress-nginx/README.md

 This stack can be used for local development, staging, and production.
 If running locally, you will need to map domains in your os hosts file or use a tool like dnsmasq to map domains automatically.
 The development environment on this stack is configured to use https://wordpress.local.
 You will need to generate local certificates using ```mkcert``` in order to use https.

-Start Docker and then run ```docker compose up -d``` to bring the stack up and detach it from stdout.
-Here are some basic commands.

-If you need to start the elastic search services you have two options.
-You can start them together with WordPress or separately.

-This will start the main stack without elastic search.
+Multiple compose files are provided and you will need to use file chaining depending on which environment you are using.
+The below examples should be self explanatory.

+Start the Docker Engine daemon or Docker Desktop and launch either a production or development stack.

 ```
+docker compose -f docker-compose.yml -f docker-compose.prod up -d
-docker-compose up -d
+docker compose -f docker-compose.yml -f docker-compose.dev up -d
 ```

-This will start the main stack with elastic search by chaining multiple compose files together.
+After you have started a development or production stack, you can also start an elastic search stack in production mode.

 ```
-docker compose -f docker-compose.yml -f docker-compose.elastic.yml up -d
+docker compose -f docker-compose.elastic.yml up -d
 ```

 **Common Docker Compose Commands**